Board of Directors

 Helen K. Reddel, MBBS, PhD

-Macquarie University
+Macquarie University and University of Sydney

-Sydney, Australia
+Sydney, NSW, Australia

 GINA Committee members disclose relationships (personal benefits, shares, and non-personal interests) with profit-making organizations in December of each year using the following definitions: